Skip to main content

 Every component version, network setting, and credential lives in clusters/<name>/ in your fleet repo (secrets encrypted with SOPS + age).
 Flux continuously reconciles it.
 This is what makes upgrades, disaster recovery, and multi-cluster fleets tractable — and it is the path validated end-to-end in the project's installer test plan.

-3.1 Install the kube-dc CLI
+3.1 Confirm the CLI and local tooling

 3.2 Configure wildcard DNS (required before init)